felippemauricio/react-components-lib-boilerplate/README.md

 ## How to create a project using this boilerplate?

 1. Clone this repository.
-2. Run the `script-name-replace` to change project name([more](https://github.com/felippemauricio/react-components-lib-boilerplate/blob/master/docs/script-name-replace.md)).
+2. Run the [script-name-replace](https://github.com/felippemauricio/react-components-lib-boilerplate/blob/master/docs/script-name-replace.md) to change project name.
 3. Modify and create themes on theme package.
 4. Modify and create components on components package.